-Year Change (%) Year Ch Change (%) Variable 2003 2004 2005 2006 2003/2006 Prices of imports not sold at dumping prices (fob price) (R/ton) 26 107 25 350 32 101 31 241 19.7 Volume of imports not sold at dumping (Tons) 573 619 504 373 (34.9) Growth rate for subject product industry 100 107 110 108 8 Changes in the patterns of consumption The Applicant indicated that there are none.
-Trade-restrictive practices of foreign and domestic producers The Applicant indicated that there are none.
+W. 2-1-1 Year Change (%) Change (%) Variable 2003 2004 2005 2006 2003/2006 Prices of imports not sold at dumping prices (fob price) (R/ton) 26 107 25 350 32 101 31 241 19.7 Volume of imports not sold at dumping (Tons) 573 619 504 373 (34.9) Growth rate for subject product industry 100 107 110 108 8 Changes in the patterns of consumptions The Applicant indicated that there is none.
+Trade-restrictive practices of foreign and domestic producers The Applicant indicated that there is none.
 Competition between foreign and domestic producers The Applicant is the only SACU manufacturer; therefore there is no competition between domestic producers.
-The fair competition between the Applicant and the foreign producers is good.
 Developments in technology The Applicant indicated that there was none.
 Export performance of the domestic industry The Applicant stated that its export performance could not detract from the causal link, as it did not export the subject product during the POI.
-Productivity of the domestic industry The Applicant stated that its productivity is at the same level as that of the foreign manufacturers.
-An interested party indicated that the Applicant's productivity decreased, but that the productivity of the PRC increased.
+Productivity of the domestic industry The Applicant stated that its productivity is on par with other foreign manufacturers.
+Bantam indicated that the Applicant indicated under material injury that its productivity decrease, but that this is not the case with the PRC.